What Is Maple Syrup Urine Disease (MSUD)?

 Chief of Pediatric Transplant

-Dr. Mazariegos and his team developed the liver transplant protocol for maple syrup urine disease.
+Dr. Mazariegos and his team developed the liver transplant protocol for MSUD.

 Your Child's MSUD Consult and Care: What to Expect

 If your child has maple syrup urine disease, we want you to know that you're not alone.
-The Center for Rare Disease Therapy is here to help.
+The Center for Rare Disease Therapy (CRDT) at UPMC Children's Hospital of Pittsburgh is here to help.

 To make an appointment for your child or refer a patient for MSUD care:

-In most cases, a genetic disease expert can see your child within one to two weeks.
+In most cases, a genetic disease expert can see your child within 1 to 2 weeks.

 Here's what you can expect when you come to us for a consult.